Requirements

 Debian-based Operating System

-We currently maintain Ubuntu Focal, Ubuntu Jammy, Debian Bullseye, and Debian Bookworm, supporting both x86_64 and ARM64
+We currently maintain Ubuntu Focal, Ubuntu Jammy, Ubuntu Noble, Debian Bullseye, and Debian Bookworm, supporting both x86_64 and ARM64

 Windows is supported with WSL 2, running one of the Linux versions above — check the note below.